Understanding the Lung & Large Intestine

-In Traditional Chinese Medicine (TCM) and its Zangfu theory, the lungs and the large intestine are considered paired organs that share a connection not only with each other but also with the season of autumn.
-Zangfu theory describes the physiological functions and relationships between the Zang organs (solid organs) and the Fu organs (hollow organs) in the body.
+In Traditional Chinese Medicine (TCM) and its Zangfu theory, the lungs and the large intestine are considered paired organs that share a connection with the season of autumn.

 Autumn is the transition between the Yang (the active energy of summer) to the Yin (the introverted season of winter).
-It’s our season for renewal, as we begin to prepare to completely turn inwards for nurturing and nourishment.
+It’s our season for renewal, as we begin to prepare to completely turn inwards for winter.

 Just as the trees release their leaves, autumn is the season of shedding and letting go.

-This lung/large intestine interconnectedness is important for understanding how changes in the environment, emotions, and dietary choices can influence the health and balance of these organs during this particular season.
-The large intestine's role in TCM goes beyond mere waste elimination and encompasses aspects of digestion, fluid balance, emotional health, and its close connection to the lungs and immune function within the body.
+The large intestine's role in TCM goes beyond mere waste elimination and encompasses aspects of digestion, fluid balance, emotional health, and its close connection to the lungs, breath and immune function within the body.

 Previous